doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

 Summary
 ~~~~~~~

-These are all attributes of the Property annotation.
-The ORM knows quite a few validation attributes
+These are all parameters of the property mapping.
+The ORM knows quite a few validation parameters
 because they are used to generate the database schema.
 As PHPCR-ODM does not (yet) generate PHPCR
 node type definitions, there is no need for validation.